peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 > What could go wrong, for example, if the set function of the array module would use a non-exclusive borrow type in the argument?

-This question should be reframed in a larger context: "What does my API guarantee ?".
+This question should be reframed in a larger context: "What guarantee is offered by an API?".
 For instance, ML references and arrays allow concurrent writes in a perfectly safe manner.
 In a more general concurrent context, many data-structures are designed to allow concurrent mutations, via mutexes for